Tulsi (Ocimum sanctum) or Holy Basil—4 parts

 —Margrit Mikulis, President, National Ayurvedic Medical Association

 Indeed an ounce of prevention is better than a pound of cure.
 Would you like to try Ayush Kwath herbal tea?
 Avoid it in the summer (or have it infrequently) and if you have a pitta aggravation like hyperacidity.
 There are many other immune boosting herbal teas (here are some recipes).
 CCF tea pacifies all doshas (energy principals).
 Want to know more about your Ayurvedic Constitution, imbalances and ways to manage them with nutrition, lifestyle, herbs and therapies?
-Try our online Ayurvedic Consultation and empower yourself with our Ayurveda Culinary Retreat!
+Consider an Ayurvedic Lifestyle Consultation.

 If you feel unwell, be sure to follow medical advice.
 Take care of your health, stay well, use tools like meditation to manage stress—we will weather this together!